Steve Lach: Chicago Cardinals (1942)

-Lach was selected as the #4 pick in the 1st Round of the 1942 N.F.L.
-Draft by the Chicago Cardinals.
+Lach was selected as the fourth overall pick in the first round of the 1942 NFL draft by the Chicago Cardinals.
 He was sworn into the U.S. Navy in Evanston, Illinois as a member of the Flying Cadets, in August 1942.
 At the time he was in Chicago training as a member of the College All Stars.

 On September 14, 1942, Lach caught a pass from Bud Schwenk to account for the game's only touchdown, in the Cardinals' 7–0 victory over the Cleveland Rams, at Civic Stadium in Buffalo, New York.
 The 6-yard toss was batted by Lach with his left hand and then caught by him behind Bill Conkright.
 Against the Detroit Lions at Comiskey Park, Schwenk pounced on a loose ball fumbled by Harry Hopp on the last play of the third quarter.
 Schwenk then found right halfback Lach from the Lions' 20-yard-line for a touchdown, on the first play of the last period.
 The Green Bay Packers defeated the Cardinals despite trailing 13-10 midway through the fourth quarter in Chicago, on October 4.
 Once again the aerial combination of Schwenk passing to Lach dominated the highlights.
 Lach received a 20-yard pass and then raced in from the 15 in the first quarter.
 Lach accounted for one of two touchdowns the Cardinals made during a lopsided loss to the Chicago Bears on October 11.

 Schwenk lofted a 47-yard strike to Lach in the first quarter of a game witnessed by 38,500 fans.

 In July 1943 Lach was scheduled to play with the College All-Star team against the N.F.L. champion Washington Redskins, at Dyche Stadium in Evanston.
 Otto Graham and Charley Trippi were other backs on the collegiate squad.
 Lach was kept from suiting up for the game by a directive preventing Navy athletes from participating in off-station contests, except as members of Navy teams.